chaos-mesh/chaos-mesh/doc/io_chaos.md

 * **duration**: represents the duration of the chaos action.
 The duration is a possibly string with signed sequence of decimal numbers,  each with optional fraction and a unit suffix, such as `"300ms"`, `"-1.5h"` or `”2h45m"`.
 * **delay**: defines the value of I/O chaos action delay.
 The duration is a possibly string with signed sequence of decimal numbers,  each with optional fraction and a unit suffix, such as `"300ms"`, `"-1.5h"` or `”2h45m”`.
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
   If `Delay` is empty, the operator will generate a value for it randomly.
 * **errno**: defines the error code that returned by IO action.
 It is a int32 string like `"32"`.
-This field should be set when you choose `errno`  or `mixed` action.
+This field should be set when user choose `errno`  or `mixed` action.
 If `errno` is empty, the operator will generate a error code for it randomly.
-You can set the `errno` refer to: https://www-numi.fnal.gov/offline_software/srt_public_context/WebDocs/Errors/unix_system_errors.html.
+User can set the `errno` refer to: https://www-numi.fnal.gov/offline_software/srt_public_context/WebDocs/Errors/unix_system_errors.html.
 * **percent**: Percent defines the percentage of injection errors and provides a number from 0-100.
 The defualt value is `100`.
 * **path**: defines the path of files for injecting I/O chaos action.
 It should be an regular expression for the path user want to inject errno or delay.
 If path is `""` or not defined, IO to all files will be injected.
 * **methods**: defines the I/O methods for injecting I/O chaos action.
-It’s an array of string, which set the IO syscall like `open` `read` .
-You can see the [availiable methods](#availiable-methods) below.
+It’s an array of string, which set the IO syscall like `open` `read`.
+User can see the [availiable methods](#availiable-methods) below.
 * **addr**: defines the sidecar HTTP server address for sidecar container, like `":8080"`.
 * **configName**: defines the config name which used to inject pod.
-You can refer to [examples/tikv-configmap.yaml](../examples/tikv-configmap.yaml) to define your config.
+User can refer to [examples/tikv-configmap.yaml](../../examples/tikv-configmap.yaml) to define user's config.
 * **layer**: represents the layer of the I/O action.
 Supported value: `fs` , and default is `fs`.

 ## IO Chaos Availiable Actions

 IO Chaos now support the actions below:

 * **delay**: IO delay action.
-In this mode read/write IO operation will return error.
+User can specify the latency before the IO operation will return.
-* **errno**: IO errno action.You can specify the latency beore the IO operation will return.
-IO errno means your read/write IO operation will return error.
+* **errno**: IO errno action.
+In this mode read/write IO operation will return error.IO errno means user's read/write IO operations will return error.
-* **mixed**: Both delay and errno actions.
+* **mixed**: Both **delay** and **errno** actions.

 ### delay

-If you are using delay mode, you may edit spec like:
+If user are using delay mode, user may edit spec like:

 ```yaml
 spec: